 The Parties hereto agree to share the Green Premium in accordance with the following percentages (as to each respective Party, its “Percentage Share”): (a) with respect to the Company, fifty percent (50%) and (b) with respect to the Marketer, fifty percent (50%).
 The Marketer shall make payments in respect of such Green Premium to the Company in accordance with Section 3 below.

 “Green Premium” shall mean for purposes hereof the total gross revenues paid to Marketer from third parties from transactions entered into by or on behalf of the Marketer for the resale within or outside the State of Texas of the Green Attributes purchased under the PPA, including but not limited to the renewable energy credits (“RECs”) granted pursuant to the Renewable Energy Rules or REC trading program established under Texas PUCT Substantive Rule 25.173, or other actual commodity revenues for such Green Attributes sold through an applicable energy exchange.
 “Green Premium” as defined hereunder shall include, without limitation, such amounts received as liquidated damages as to a purchasing party’s failure to receive or take delivery of such Green Attributes), but shall exclude such amounts which are paid to Marketer but subject to a known dispute which may result in refund or restitution to such third party, until such dispute is resolved and an undisputed amount paid to Marketer is resolved.
 The Parties agree and acknowledge that the assignment in whole or in part of the PPA by Marketer shall be deemed for the purposes of this Agreement to be a sale of the Green Attributes expected to be transferred to Marketer under the PPA over the term of the PPA subject to such assignment.
 In addition, the use or application of any Green Attributes by Marketer or any affiliates of Marketer in fulfillment of any legal or other requirement of such person shall also be deemed a sale of such Green Attributes under this Agreement at the prevailing fair market value of such Green Attributes at the time of such use or application.
-Any transfer or assignment of the PPA to any lender or other creditor of Marketer in connection with the exercise of any of such creditors of lender’s foreclosure remedies under any financing or security document shall constitute a sale of the Green Attributes expected to be transferred to Marketer under the PPA over the term of the PPA subject to such assignment or transfer, provided, however, that any pledge of or grant of a security interest in the PPA by Marketer shall not constitute such a transfer or assignment.
+Any transfer or assignment of the PPA to any lender or other creditor of Marketer in connection with the exercise of any of such creditor’s or lender’s foreclosure remedies under any financing or security document shall constitute a sale of the Green Attributes expected to be transferred to Marketer under the PPA over the term of the PPA subject to such assignment or transfer, provided, however, that any pledge of or grant of a security interest in the PPA by Marketer shall not constitute such a transfer or assignment.

 Marketer shall be solely responsible for the costs and expenses of marketing and reselling the Green Attributes purchased under the PPA, howsoever incurred, including but not limited to brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by Marketer, attorneys’ fees and expenses and other costs of collection.
 Marketer shall be solely responsible for determining and effecting all matters relating to collection efforts in relation to its marketing to third parties of Green Premiums hereunder (including the payment of all costs and expenses in connection therewith and any litigation/arbitration relating thereto, provided that Marketer shall inform Company of any such litigation/arbitration and Company shall provide such commercially reasonable level of cooperation with Marketer’s litigation/arbitration efforts hereunder as Marketer may from time to time request).